Please refer to these FAQs as guidance. If your question isn’t answered here, please contact us by emailing firstname.lastname@example.org.

 The essay questions are the only place in the application process where you have an opportunity to tell us about YOU.
 We ARE interested.
 We want to know about your interest in STEM.
 We want to hear about your experiences, your dreams.
 We want to know that you are smart, motivated, ready to take on the world – whatever you want to share with us so that we have a good sense of just who you are.
 We are truly interested in YOU.

 First, make sure the application deadline has passed.
 Admissions decisions will not be made before this deadline.
-It usually takes three (3) to four (4) days after this deadline for all applications to be read and admissions decisions made.
-Applicants who have been selected in this process will be notified promptly.
-This means you should hear something within four days following close of applications.
-If it has been longer than four days and you still have not heard from us, check your email account’s Spam Folder.
-If it’s been longer than four days and the email is not in your Spam Folder, then contact us for information.
+It usually takes three (3) to four (4) weeks after this deadline for all applications to be read and admissions decisions made.
+Applicants who have been selected in this process will be notified promptly through both email and physical mail letters.
+This means you should hear something within four weeks following close of applications.
+If it has been longer than four weeks and you still have not heard from us, check your email account’s Spam Folder.
+If it’s been longer than four weeks and the email is not in your Spam Folder, then contact us for information.

 Sadly, we cannot accept all applicants.
 Please do not take our decision as a judgment of you as a student or as a person.
 We receive almost twice the number of applications than the number of girls who can be selected to attend.
 Our decisions are based on what you have shared with us about yourself in your essays, the quality of your essays (grammar, spelling, punctuation), and the quality of your teacher recommendation.